Access Files Policy Report Partners Impact Data Pedagogy Framework The Dossier

 4. Empathy via Representation

 The psychological core of the project: Representation fosters empathy.
-By highlighting AAPI voices as central actors in the fight for American civil rights, the curriculum validates AAPI students while demonstrating to *all* students that AAPI history is fundamentally American history.
+By highlighting AAPI voices as central actors in the fight for American civil rights, the lessons validate AAPI students while demonstrating to *all* students that AAPI history is fundamentally American history.

 MEETS STANDARD 2.0: PEOPLES OF THE NATION